Should you diet?

 Okay.
 My rant is over.
 I’ll get down from my soapbox- for now.

 So as we move forward in the new year, did you make any resolutions?
 I recently read a survey that found the top resolution for 2016 was “Enjoy life to the fullest”.
 And you know what’s #2?
 “Live a healthier lifestyle” Followed by, of course, “Lose weight”.
+And I bet most of you went on a diet, right?
 I bring this up because it reminded me of a great infographic I saw on Twitter (hmmm, there’s that Twitter again) – Diet or Healthy Eating Plan?
 The question is – is there a difference?
 YES!
 I’ve never been a fan of the word ‘diet’.
 Why?
 Well, typically it represents something that’s temporary, something that’s restrictive, something that’s negative.
 Now let’s think about a healthy eating plan – it’s a way of life, it’s about enjoying food, it’s about positivity.
 Hmmm, which one would you want to do?
 I know my answer.

 Let’s face it, losing weight isn’t all that hard – it’s keeping it off that’s the big challenge.
 Having a healthy eating plan or living a healthy lifestyle is about making these habits part of your life.
 Once you lose the weight you want to keep it off – yes?
 So why not move forward with making some permanent changes?